I’ve created a new Golden Docker image for the Ghost Blogging blogging platform.

 Essentially, production mode gives priority to performance, whereas development mode gives priority to information.

-Main feature of the Golden Image is to enable the production ready use, with more configuration options1 build in backup and robust releases.
+The main feature of the Golden Image is to enable production-ready use, with more configuration options[^1] build in backup and robust releases.

 Usage of the image

 docker run --name some-ghost -p 80:2368 -d gold/ghost

 It starts a new Ghost container and makes it available at http://localhost.
 For production, you need something more robust.

 Let’s create Host based volume ghost, that survives updates, and flexible in the configuration:

 #Prepare host folder to keep Ghost data sudo mkdir -p /var/lib/ghost sudo chown 1000:1000 /var/lib/ghost # Run container docker run --name ghost1 --env-file /etc/default/ghost -p 80:2368 -v /var/lib/ghost:/var/lib/ghost -d gold/ghost npm start --production